daos-stack/daos/doc/admin/deployment.md

 storage, the administrator will still be provided the ability through the configuration file (see next section) to whitelist or blacklist the storage devices to be (or not) used.
-This section covers how to manually detect the storage devices potentially usable by DAOS in order to populate the configuration file when the administrator wants to have finer control over the storage selection.
+This section covers how to manually detect the storage devices potentially usable by DAOS to populate the configuration file when the administrator wants to have finer control over the storage selection.